gumaerc-testorg/21a.348-spring-2008/content/pages/syllabus.md

 Sontag, Susan. _Regarding the Pain of Others_.
 New York, NY: Picador, 2004.
 ISBN: 9780312422196.

-Other reading assignments can be found in the [readings]({{< baseurl >}}/pages/readings) section.
+Other reading assignments can be found in the {{% resource_link d5a14171-5068-11f5-3064-50c746204d88 "readings" %}} section.

 For most weeks, "reading" assignments will include images to examine.
 Viewing assignments will be made week by week.
 For some, you may be directed to one or two other Web sites.
-See the [photos]({{< baseurl >}}/pages/photos) page for more information.
+See the {{% resource_link 19111682-54bc-253f-8e45-4331c89aad90 "photos" %}} page for more information.

 As supplementary sources for writing assignments (and just for browsing), the following three excellent volumes are on library reserve for this subject.
 All three are interesting, readable, and jargon-free.
 Most of the articles are brief and, in the Frizot and Marien volumes, profusely illustrated.